mcwhittemore/hack-pack-turret/README.md

 2. **Just Say No Mode**: Everything results in a head shake.
 3. **Opposite Mode**: Basic mode, but in reverse.
 4. **Roulette Mode**: Rotates in a circle and randomly fires.
+5. **Program Mode**: Lets you record a sequence of commands and then play them back.

 # Adding a mode